10 Website Design Principles for Creating an Engaging User Experience

 Images are a potent tool in web design.
 They can make your site more visually engaging, convey messages faster than words, and create an emotional connection with your visitors.
 The right images help reinforce your brand identity and entice visitors to want more.

-For example, consider what travel websites might look like If they use beautiful photos of exotic destinations with bright colours popping off the page and easy-to-read fonts – all of this combines for a stunning experience!
+For example, consider what travel websites might look like if they use beautiful photos of exotic destinations with bright colours popping off the page and easy-to-read fonts – all of this combines for a stunning experience!

 Incorporating Call-to-Action Elements